Skip to Main Content

 • Most digital thermometers can be cleaned using soap and water.

-• Wipe dry with a clean cloth or allow to air dry on a clean surface.
+• After cleaning, wipe dry with a clean cloth or allow it to air dry on a clean surface.

 • Do not boil or soak the thermometer in water.
 Do not clean thermometers in the dishwasher.